darkfrei/SafeSaveLoad-Lua/README.md

-# SafeSaveLoad-Lua
+# SafeSaveLoad Lua
 lightweight utility for serializing and deserializing Lua tables

 # Description
-The SaveLoad module is a lightweight utility for serializing and deserializing Lua tables.
+The SafeSaveLoad module is a lightweight utility for serializing and deserializing Lua tables.
 It transforms Lua tables into a human-readable string format that can be stored or transmitted and then reconstructs the original table from this serialized string.

 This module is particularly useful for saving and loading data in Lua-based projects, such as game state management, configuration storage, or debugging complex data structures.